apertus-open-source-cinema/elmyra/README.md

 Now you can compile and configure your development installation manually by running `gulp build`, or let gulp build and then watch for changes and recompile automatically by just running `gulp`.
 For development you can start elmyra by running `npm start`.

 For releasing, there is a gulp task to create releases for all platforms - `gulp release` - which sequentially builds and collects all relevant files and puts them into archives tagged with platform and commit hash (e.g. `elmyra-ab349c-windows.zip`) in the `release` directory.
+Note that for the windows packaging to succeed on non-windows platforms, `wine` needs to be installed first (On most Linuxes this can be done through the package manager, on macOS through homebrew).

 ## Acknowledgements